A New Cover and a New DIY Ironing Board for Crafts

 Spring is here as is spring cleaning.
 The ironing board cover I have is large, wide and long.
 Between crafting, sewing and good old fashioned laundry it is in use every day.
 Although it’s fairly new, the surface had gotten very dirty from applying iron on interfacing.
-Being an odd size it is impossible to find a pretty cover in town, and I could not finish ironing and hanging of the drapes until I did something with the ironing board.
+So today I am creating a small DIY ironing board to use in my craft room for sewing and making a new cover for the large ironing board.

 Small Ironing Board